getorg/getorg/README.md

 ## Dependencies
 ### Required
-* Getorg is built on the githubPy library for querying the Github API.
+* GithubPy library for querying the Github API.
 * Geopy (specifically Nominatim) for geolocating locations.
 ### Recommended
 * Jupyter notebook, ipywidgets, and ipyleaflets for plotting maps.